AideenM12/Galway-Tours-MS1/README.md

 <img src="documentation/tour-page-bug.jpg" width="200" height="300" alt="tours-bug-image" >
 <img src="documentation/meetups-page-bug.jpg" width="200" height="300" alt="meetups-bug-image" >

-The images had been compressed but after placing the project into #peer-code-review to allow it to be tested on other devices a classmate passed it through lighthouse on google dev tools with the following results:
+The images had been compressed but after placing the project into #peer-code-review to allow it to be tested on other devices, a classmate passed it through lighthouse on google dev tools with the following results:

 <img src="documentation/lighthouse-bug (640x399).jpg" width="500" height="300" alt="lighthouse-bug-image" >